JulianWer/OllamaBench/README.md

+Of course.
+A new README has been created that incorporates the fact that the project is from a bachelor thesis and also integrates the analysis from the provided Jupyter Notebook.

+Here is the new `README.md`:

-# OllamaBench: Comprehensive Benchmarking Framework for Local LLMs
+# OllamaBench: A Comprehensive Benchmarking Framework for Local LLMs

-OllamaBench is a robust and extensible framework for performance evaluation of local language models running via Ollama.
-It provides an automated pipeline for rigorous testing, AI-based evaluation, and detailed analysis through an interactive dashboard and command-line interface (CLI).
+OllamaBench is a robust and extensible framework for the performance evaluation of local language models running via Ollama.
+This project was developed as part of a **bachelor thesis** and provides an automated pipeline for rigorous testing, AI-based evaluation, and detailed analysis through an interactive dashboard and command-line interface (CLI).

+## Latest Rankings

-The current Rakings are:
+The current rankings based on the latest benchmark run are:

 ```
 --- OllamaBench ELO Rankings ---
 --------------------------------------------------------------------------------